Camp Summit Boot Camp

 HIV/STD Awareness: This is provided quarterly by a volunteer and is a hour and a half workshop that teaches the dangers of sexually transmitted diseases as well as prevention.

-Parenting Education: This is a program that will be offered to students who currently have children or who are expecting children in the near future.
+Sex Education and Parenting Education: This is a program that will be offered to students who currently have children or who are expecting children in the near future.
 This program will provide students with information on childcare and responsibilities.

 Bookmobile: This service is provided by the La Porte County Public Library every other Monday.
 Students who have reached Senior status in the program have the privilege of checking out books from the Bookmobile.